Sex Crimes in Cincinnati

 Sex crime allegations can involve a wide range of behavior, though they are all serious accusations that require an aggressive defense.

 As mentioned, there are many different charges that allege sex-related offenses.
-The following are some of the most common charges in Cincinnati criminal court.
+The following are some of the most common charges in Cincinnati, OH criminal court.

 - Rape - Rape is widely considered to be the most serious sex offense, as it involves sexual conduct without consent under the most serious of circumstances.
 Rape occurs when someone uses force or the threat of force to compel sexual conduct, or when they forcibly or deceptively administer drugs or intoxicants to impair the victim’s control and judgment so they can prevent resistance to sexual conduct.
 Rape can also be charged when a victim is younger than age 13 or when they have a mental or physical condition that causes substantial impairment and prevents them from resisting sexual conduct.
 Rape is a first-degree felony in Ohio.